-some social aspects

-of the return

-movement of Greek

-migrant workers

-from West Germany

-to rural Greece
+some social aspects of the return movement of Greek migrant workers from West Germany to rural Greece by Joanna Manganara

 Sociologist, M.A.

 The object of this paper is to examine some social effects of intra-European emigration and the return movement on traditional rural Greece and on returners themselves.